Zero-energy building: Overview

 Typical code-compliant buildings consume 40% of the total fossil fuel energy in the US and European Union and are significant contributors of greenhouse gases.
 To combat such high energy usage, more and more buildings are starting to implement the carbon neutrality principle, which is viewed as a means to reduce carbon emissions and reduce dependence on fossil fuels.
 Although zero-energy buildings remain limited, even in developed countries, they are gaining importance and popularity.

 Most zero-energy buildings use the electrical grid for energy storage but some are independent of the grid and some include energy storage onsite.
 The buildings are called "energy-plus buildings" or in some cases "low energy houses".
-These buildings produce energy onsite using renewable technology like solar and wind, while reducing the overall use of energy with highly efficient lightning and heating, ventilation and air conditioning (HVAC) technologies.
+These buildings produce energy onsite using renewable technology like solar and wind, while reducing the overall use of energy with highly efficient lightning and heating, ventilation, and air conditioning (HVAC) technologies.
 The zero-energy goal is becoming more practical as the costs of alternative energy technologies decrease and the costs of traditional fossil fuels increase.

+A notable example is the Zero Building in Spain, which demonstrates how an office building can achieve net-zero and even positive energy performance through architectural design, passive strategies, and integrated renewable systems.

 The development of modern zero-energy buildings became possible largely through the progress made in new energy and construction technologies and techniques.
 These include highly insulating spray-foam insulation, high-efficiency solar panels, high-efficiency heat pumps and highly insulating, low emissivity, triple and quadruple-glazed windows.
 These innovations have also been significantly improved by academic research, which collects precise energy performance data on traditional and experimental buildings and provides performance parameters for advanced computer models to predict the efficacy of engineering designs.
+A study examines how different countries, including Italy, Germany, and Denmark, approach nearly zero energy buildings.
+It shows that while the technical solutions are often similar, the targets, baselines, and frameworks for meeting these goals vary significantly (D'Agostino & Mazzarella, 2019).

 Zero-energy buildings can be part of a smart grid.
 Some advantages of these buildings are as follows: